Internet-of-Bananas/installation-guide/README.md

 The NodeMCU Esp8266 has nine digital pins, usally printed as D0, D1, D2, ..., D8.
 However, there is another way to number the pins, using the General Purpose Input/Output or GPIO.
 For instance, the D0 correspond to GPIO16, the D1 to GP05 (yes, it's very strange).
 What is important to know is: we can use both ways.
 If you want to specify in the code the pin D0, you can write `D0` or `16`, or the pin D1, you can write `D1` or `5`.
 If you want to see the GPIO pinout of the NodeMCU board,you can have a look [here](https://www.monster.com.tw/wp-content/uploads/2018/03/PINOUT-NodeMCU_1.0-V2-y-V3-1.png).

+**Be careful**: before you connect the jumper cable in the pins, remember to disconnect the NodeMCU board from the USB cable, to avoid connection in the wrong pin with the board powered on.
+It's good (or at least not bad) practice to always double check the wiring, to confirm you coonect the cable in the correct pins.

 ### 5.1.
 Connecting the TCS3200 sensor
 The color sensor TCS3200 has eight pins, but we use seven of them:
 - S0